 H is for the strength of Hercules, strongest of the gods.
 Billy is empowered with Hercules' nearly limitless superhuman-strength which is often compared to that of Superman.
 As such, Captain Marvel's strength is of the highest level and is sufficiently vast enough that it enables him to lift/move unbelievably massive and/or heavy objects possibly on a planetary scale or higher with little effort.
 Because his strength level is so high and potentially dangerous, Billy Batson constantly uses great restraint, thus he usually only uses as much strength or force as is necessary to accomplish whatever his given task or challenge requires.
 Because of this he is not often seen moving objects of a planetary scale though accomplishing such tasks are well within his abilities.

-Superhuman Strength - Captain Marvel has the ability to lift well over 100 tons with minimal effort and has battled top tier beings such as Superman, Wonder Woman and Black Adam.
-Captain Marvel has stalemated Superman in an arm wrestling contest and has at least matched Wonder Woman in raw strength.
+Superhuman Strength: Captain Marvel has the ability to lift well over 100 tons with minimal effort and has battled top tier beings such as Superman, Wonder Woman and Black Adam.
+Captain Marvel has stalemated Superman in an arm wrestling contest and has at least matched Lobo and Wonder Woman in raw strength.
+He also has overpowered Martian Manhunter and Green Lanterns, among others.
 The limits, if there actually are any, of Captain Marvel's strength are unknown.

 A for Atlas

 A is for the stamina of Atlas, Titan who bears the heavens on his shoulders.
 This means he doesn't need to sleep or eat as Captain Marvel and has virtually limitless superhuman endurance.
 Due to Atlas' stamina, Captain Marvel doesn't fatigue during or after any exertion; no matter how strenuous or how long in duration.